PVitezFanshawe/OrganDonation/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8080 / control c to stop running server
 npm run dev

 # build for production with minification